SindreGiske/TextGame/README.md

 - look at [asset]   (same as inspect [asset])
 - quit

+It is recommended to read descriptions thoroughly before proceeding.

 MOVEMENT :

 go works in cardinal directions [north, south, east, west].